 A bit of experimentation with flavours, textures and shapes and you could have a bakery in your own kitchen; think herbs and spices, nuts and fruit, sweet or savoury; rolls, muffins and teacakes, rings and plaits, buns and bagels, even flat breads.
 And if you’re not sure where to start, we’ve come up with a few unusual ideas that we hope will inspire you.

 Here are a couple of our favourite bread recipes for you to try at home .
-For even more delicious bread recipes visit our website here.
+For even more delicious bread recipes visit our recipe section here.

 Made in our Lakeland Bread Maker Plus

 What you need

 - 170ml warm water

 1. Remove the pan from your bread machine and check the paddle is fitted.
 Fit the pan into the bread machine, add the water, oil, salt, flour, sugar and then yeast, close the lid and select the dough programme.

 2. At the end of the programme, turn the dough out onto a lightly floured surface and remove the kneading paddle.
 Divide the dough into 4 equal portions and shape into baguettes to fit into the pans on the bread machine’s mini baguette rack.
 Score the tops of the baguettes and brush with the beaten egg.